utsav0/daily-dev-tips/src/pages/posts/how-to-work-with-css-viewport-units.md

 - **Viewport Height** (vh); Meaning the viewport height, we can have values from 1vh to 100vh.
 Meaning 1vh = 1% of the viewports height.
 - **Viewport Width** (vw); Meaning the viewport's width can also have values from 1vw to 100vw.
 Meaning 1vw = 1% of the viewports width.
 - **Viewport Minumum** (vmin): This unit is based on the smallest dimension of the viewport.
-So if the height is smaller, then the width of 1vmin is 1% of the height.
+So if the height is smaller, the width of 1vmin is 1% of the height.
 - **Viewport Maximum** (vmax): This is the same as vmin, but based on the biggest dimension.

 ## CSS Viewport magic by demo